Knee Sprains and Meniscal Injuries

 The most commonly injured knee structures are the

-Mechanism predicts the type of injury:
+The mechanism of injury predicts the type of injury:

 Inward (valgus) force: Usually, the medial collateral ligament, followed by the anterior cruciate ligament, then the medial meniscus (this mechanism is the most common and is usually accompanied by some external rotation and flexion, as when being tackled in football)